Recently I acquired an interesting pirate 2 in 1 Famicom cartridge:

 Side-by-side comparison of the hack and the original Datach game:

-In the original game you have to scan barcode cards to select the fighters, this is of course not possible in the hacked game.
-Instead you press “Select” and a number appears on the screen that can be changed with “Up” and “Down” (the mysterious inscription on the cartridge label “PUSH SELECT PEOPLE TO FIGHT” makes sense now…):
+In the original game, you have to scan barcode cards to select the fighters.
+This is of course not possible in the hacked game.
+Instead, you press “Select” and then a number appears on the screen that can be changed with “Up” and “Down” (the mysterious inscription on the cartridge label “PUSH SELECT PEOPLE TO FIGHT” makes sense now…):

 Selecting the number 3031 3233343501 020304050607 has the same effect as scanning the Son Goku character card:

 The barcode on the back translates to “022248300117”, by the way:

 Scan progress of the original game not displayed in the hacked game:

 (Edit: of course the progress is shown in the hacked game, but I forgot to capture it too.)

 The other Choice “A= RPG” starts a hack of the game Dragon Ball Z Gaiden: Saiyajin Zetsumetsu Keikaku.
 As far as I can tell, the only change made was to remove the copyright information from the title screen: